Adelaide University

 Students must complete 96 units comprising:

-- 72 units for all core courses.
+- 84 units for core courses

-- 12 units from core selective courses.
+- 12 units from core selective courses

 Unless otherwise indicated, each course is worth six units.